 Keep Pricing Information Up to Date

-Since customers are most likely to choose the lowest priced product, it’s important to keep your pricing up to date and competitive.
+Since customers are most likely to choose the lowest priced merchandise, it’s important to keep your pricing up to date and competitive.
 If you’re having a sale or can lower your prices a bit be sure to update your listing to reflect the new pricing.

-There are tools available to dynamically price your product and maintain a competitive edge.
+There are tools available to dynamically price your items and maintain a competitive edge.
 Many sellers use repricers for this.
-Dynamic repricing will increase your chances of winning the buy box.
+Dynamic repricing will increase search visibility.

 Respond to Customers Promptly